35 Best Things to Do in Cozumel Mexico in 2025

 Nowadays, a hike up to the ruins offers panoramic views of the Cozumel coastline and Caribbean Sea.

-Due to the rough road conditions on this part of the island, it is best to visit the site by boat or an a Cozumel ATV tour.
+Due to the rough road conditions on this part of the island, it is best to visit the site by boat or this ATV Combo Tour.

 34. Go Parasailing in Cozumel